pantheon-systems/documentation/source/content/drupal-migration.md

 ## Upgrade to the Latest Version of Drupal on the Pantheon Platform

-You can migrate your site to Drupal from another platform and upgrade to the latest Drupal version.
-The starting point for your migration or upgrade will vary depending on specific factors such as:
+You can upgrade your Pantheon site to the latest Drupal version, however, the starting point for your upgrade will vary depending on specific factors such as:

 - **Site Creation Method**
     - Build Tools